opencivicdata/scrapers-ca/README.md

 Read the [Pupa documentation](http://docs.opencivicdata.org/en/latest/scrape/basics.html) or an existing scraper's code.

+Avoid using the XPath `string()` function unless the expression is known to not have matches on some pages.
+Otherwise, scrapers may continue to run without error despite failing to find a match.

 ## Maintenance

 The `tidy` task verifies module names, class names, `classification`, `division_name`, `name` and `url` in `__init.py__` files.